enbzldn/PieceOfCake/docs/index.md

 - Create and edit recipes with ingredients and instructions
 - Add photos to the recipe and each step of the instructions
-- Organize recipes into categories (folders)
+- Organize recipes into topics (categories)
 - Search recipes by name and ingredients
 - Generate a grocery list from recipe ingredients